aguliyev/python_template/README.md

     See [Makefile](Makefile) command `make startprod`

-- Those `.env.<env-name>` files also have paths to the files which will be passed as container environment.
+- Those `.env.<env-name>` files also have paths to the files which will be passed as container environment (specified by `ENV_FILE, SECRETS_FILE`).

     E.g. see [.env.test](.env.test)

-- For production, secrets for container will be file on the server, not in this repo.
+- For production, secrets for container (specified by `SECRETS_FILE`) will be file on the server, not in the repo.

 # entrypoints